antoviaque/mail/README.md

 Clone the source repository:

-    $ git clone git@github.com:antoviaque/mail.git
+    $ git clone git://github.com/antoviaque/mail.git
     $ cd mail

+### Configuration (optional)

-(Optional) Edit the configuration if you want to change the default mongodb database/collection used:
+Edit the configuration if you want to change one of the default values:

     $ cp local_settings.sh.example local_settings.sh
     $ gvim local_settings.sh

+See `local_settings.sh.example` to get a list of the available configuration variables are available, with their default values.

+### Running

 Run the server: